Intellectual Output 1

 Examples of participatory processes are: a process of electing committee members (where candidatures are first presented, then debated and finally a candidacy is chosen), participatory budgets (where proposals are made, valued economically and voted on with the money available), a strategic planning process, the collaborative drafting of a regulation or norm, the design of an urban space or the production of a public policy plan.

-What environment for SMILES in Belgium, Spain and The Netherlands?
+What environment do we have for SMILES in Belgium, Spain and The Netherlands?

 This study is divided into 3 parts and creates a report on the overall situation of digital media literacy/disinformation/fake news education in three European countries: Belgium, The Netherlands and Spain.